Massively Parallel Proof-Number Search for Impartial Games and Beyond: Experiments

 The parallel \emph{PPN\textsuperscript{2}} search by \citet{saffidine2012parallel} corresponds to PNS-PNS using PNS at both levels.
 However, after each job is completed, the second-level PNS search tree is discarded, losing the entire worker state.
 In contrast, our PNS-DFPN workers retain their transposition tables, completely preserving their state throughout the whole computation.
 Figure~\ref{fig_second_experiment} shows how the retention and sharing of the worker state impact scaling efficiency.
 Although PNS-PNS scales well to up to 64 cores, worker state resets hamper its performance so significantly that it is outperformed by sequential DFPN($10^6$).
 However, when the key results are retained, specifically the computed Grundy numbers, the speedup improves significantly.
 Further performance gains can be achieved by PNS-DFPN preserving computed proof and disproof numbers.
 However, this has a smaller effect than retaining the Grundy numbers.
 Finally, sharing Grundy numbers among workers yields a further significant performance gain.

 \paragraph{PNS-PDFPN Ablations.} We evaluate the impact of the PNS-PDFPN parameters on the scaling efficiency, measured relative to the runtime of DFPN($5 \cdot 10^7$), serving as a baseline for comparing various parallel Proof-Number Search algorithms.
-We compare PNS-PDFPN against PDFPN by \citet{kaneko2010parallel} and the PNS-DFPN scheme employed by \citet{schaeffer2007checkers} to solve Checkers, which we consider representative state-of-the-art approaches for shared- and distributed-memory systems, respectively.
+We compare PNS-PDFPN against PDFPN by \citet{kaneko2010parallel} and the PNS-DFPN scheme employed by \citet{schaeffer2007checkers} to solve Checkers, which, according to our measurements, represent state-of-the-art approaches for shared- and distributed-memory systems, respectively.

 In Figure~\ref{fig_third_experiment}, we incrementally add parameters until we arrive at the full PNS-PDFPN with all the improvements.
 For each setup, we report the speedup achieved using the best-performing parameter setting, where PNS-DFPN is already optimized for \texttt{iterations} and \texttt{updates}, as proposed by \citet{saffidine2012parallel}.
 Without GN synchronization, PNS-DFPN scales very poorly.
 Enabling synchronization improves scalability up to 512 cores, but then the performance degrades due to significant synchronization overhead.
 This issue is overcome by grouping workers, reducing the amount of shared results, and thus the synchronization overhead.
 Further scalability is achieved by introducing second-level parallelization, which ultimately leads to a speedup of $208.67 \pm 9.17$ without relying on any domain knowledge, which exceeds even the best speedup of $21.35 \pm 2.40$ achieved by PDFPN using shared memory.